 strncmp in C language

 The C strncmp function is a String Function used to compare two strings.
 Or it checks whether those two strings are equal or not.
 The strncmp function uses the third argument to limit the comparison.
-Instead of comparing the whole string, it means you can compare the first four characters, or five characters, etc. The strncmp method in C Programming returns any of the following three values:
+Instead of comparing the whole string, it means you can compare the first four characters, or five characters, etc. The strncmp method returns any of the following three values:

 • It will return -1 if str1 is less than str2